Contrastive Decoding: Open-ended Text Generation as Optimization: Contrastive Decoding

-Smaller LMs demonstrate stronger tendencies for undesirable patterns (e.g., repetition, topic drift, and self contradiction) than larger LMs.
-For example, when both expert (larger LM) and amateur (smaller LM) assign highest probability to a repetitive token, the expert LM is often less confident about this decision and assigns enough probability mass to other good, non-repetitive continuations.
-This observation is aligned with findings in other domains \cite{sanh2021learning,Dagaev2021ATP} that low-capacity models are more susceptible to spurious dataset bias.
+Smaller LMs demonstrate stronger tendencies to produce undesirable patterns (e.g., repetition, topic drift, and self contradiction) than larger LMs.
+For example, when both expert (larger LM) and amateur (smaller LM) assign highest probability to a repetitive token, the expert LM is often less confident about this decision and assigns non-trivial probability mass to other good, non-repetitive continuations.
 Contrastive decoding is inspired by these observations.
 The goal is to factor out undesired behaviors highlighted by the smaller amateur LMs, and generate text from the remaining good behaviors of larger expert LMs.
-In particular, an optimal amateur LM needs to commit similar failure modes as the expert LM.
-If the amateur LM is uniformly bad across all failures (like an N-gram LM), it would also fail to provide targeted correction for the expert LM (\cref{sec:ablation_size}).

-However, amateur LMs are not always mistaken: small language models still capture many easy patterns like English grammar and simple common sense.
-Thus, penalizing all behavior from amateur LMs indiscriminately would also penalize these easy but correct patterns.
-To tackle this issue, we take advantage of the observation that expert LMs tend to assign high confidence to easily predicted tokens (\eg the choice of function words, completion of a subword), more confident than committing aforementioned failure modes (\eg repetition, incoherence).
-We propose an adaptive plausibility constraint (\cref{ssec:plausibility}) that exploits the confidence level of the expert LM to balance the contrastive component and LM probabilities, and restrict the effect of contrastive objective when the expert LM is highly confident.